 "Flying Horses" Carousel

 Located right at the bottom of Circuit Avenue in the heart of Oak Bluffs, the carousel was recently restored and is both beautiful and fun for all ages.
-It is the oldest platform carousel in the United States and a National Landmark.
+It is the oldest platform carousel in the United States and is a National Landmark.

 There are many great eateries in Oak Bluffs!
 Grab some tasty Mexican food at Sharky’s Cantina or enjoy the view while you eat, sitting right on the water at Coop de Ville.
 Stop by the Offshore Ale Company for a pub-like atmosphere, and grab a fistful of peanuts and a pint of craft beer while you wait for your pizza or fish and chips!
 Steps from the ferries can also be found great seafood at either Nancy’s or the MV Chowder Company.